ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 You will submit _all_ of your files to the `pa3` assignment on Gradescope:

-- On the Gradescope upload screen, you can keep clicking ``Browse Files'' to select more than one file for your upload; you can select them one at a time or use your operating system's multi-select (Shift-Click usually works) to select them all and drag them onto the upload area, or other options that you
+- On the Gradescope upload screen, you can keep clicking “Browse Files” to select more than one file for your upload; you can select them one at a time or use your operating system's multi-select (Shift-Click usually works) to select them all and drag them onto the upload area, or other options that you